 What’s a Short?

-The two terminals of a battery, also known as the hot and ground sides, come in direct contact.
+The hot and ground sides of the two battery terminals come in direct contact.
 This is when a short circuit occurs.
-Most of the time, it happens through the boat’s body because that’s connected to the ground.
-However, there can be other reasons too.
+It usually happens through the boat’s body because that’s connected to the ground.
+However, there can be other reasons, too.

 Types of Short